kasra-hosseini/obspyDMT/README.md

 ## Time-continuous mode

+In contrast to the examples of [Event-based mode section](#event-based-mode) and [Update of an existing waveform data set](#update-an-existing-data-set), some usage cases require waveforms that are not relative to or centered on specific earthquake occurances.
+We refer to this usage mode as "time-continuous" `--continuous`.

+For example, the following command retrieves one-month long time series (from 2011-03-03 until 2011-04-03) recorded by two stations (`--sta "BFO,RER" --loc "00" --cha "BHZ"`) from the IRIS data center:

 ```bash
 obspyDMT --continuous --datapath continuous_example --min_date 2011-03-03 --max_date 2011-04-03 --sta "BFO,RER" --loc '00' --cha "BHZ" --data_source IRIS
 ```